MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 Selecting the **Updated template** link will download an Excel file containing control data for the version of the template with the pending updates.
 Selecting the **Current template** link downloads a file of the existing template without the changes.

 To accept the update and make the changes to your assessment, select **Accept update**.
+Accepted changes are permanent.

 If you select **Cancel**, the update won't be applied to the assessment.
 However, you’ll continue to see the **Pending update** notification until you accept the update.